TheMostKnown/Rectangle-Square-problem/README.md

 The LSP violates because the same methods work differently for base class and the inheritor.

-The way to solve this problem is to use different methods to set sizes if figures.
+The way to solve this problem is to use different methods to set sizes in figures.
 This is made in True_Square class in **figures.py**.

 **lsp_without_violation** - is a file which shows that everything is OK when yoe use the second Square implementation (True_Square).